 Swizzle drinks are typically made with rum and served in tall, slim Collins glasses.

 Yet, just like for sour cocktails, the base liquor can be substituted by all sorts of spirits.
-That's also what David Embury declares in his book Fine Art of Mixing Drinks.
+That's also what David Embury declares in his book Fine Art of Mixing Drinks from 1948.

 The signature tool to make a proper Swizzle is the Swizzle stick.
 This nifty tool helps churn the ice and therefore cool the cocktail.